Semester 2 - Padova

 b/ A seminar of complementary disciplinary choice

-City and Industry, G. Zucconi
+City and Industry, R. Cezar Monezzi

 The seminar analyzes the different ways in which the city and industry have defined their mutual relationship over time.
 The most innovative building materials in their practical application between 1850 and 1930 will be studied.
 Part of the course will be devoted to the problems of mass production and its influence on the construction process and on architecture, applied arts and industrial design.